planetfederal/qgis-webappbuilder-plugin/readme.rst

 Web app builder
 =====================

-A QGIS plugin to easily create web apps based on OpenLayers the Boundless WebSDK.
+A QGIS plugin to easily create web apps based on OpenLayers and the Boundless WebSDK.

 Installation
 ============